 3. You are posting too frequently

-Social network bots may flag content as spam if you schedule a post to many social networks at once or you post too many messages within a short period of time.
+Social network bots may flag content as spam if you schedule a post to many social networks at once, or you post too many messages within a short time.

 Solution: Try publishing to groups of no more than 3-5 social networks at a time.
 Wait for at least 12 hours before publishing the same post.
 Add unique content to messages if possible.

 Social networks can reject posts if they flag content as abusive.

 Solution: Please contact the social network or review social network's terms of service.

 Please note that your account may be banned by the social network, if your posts get rejected too many times due to abusive content.

 For Mastodon, please contact the admin of the particular instance you are posting.
 Mastodon instances may have unique rulesets.